What is CTEC Renewal?

-If you do have your surety bond in a good valid state, but do not register prior to January 15th, you will be considered a NEW tax preparer, instead of having the option to renew CTEC, and that means you would be obliged to go through the full 60 hours of instruction.
+If you do have your surety bond in a good valid state, but do not register prior to January 15th, you will be considered a NEW tax preparer, instead of having the option to renew CTEC, and that means you would be obliged to go through the full 60 hours.

 Exemptions to Bonding and Registration

-There are some individuals who are not required to purchase the CTEC tax preparer bond, or to register with CTEC as a professional preparer.
-These people would include certified public accountants (CPA’s), enrolled agents (EA’s), some types of trust or banking officials, and attorneys who hold membership in the state bar of California.
-These persons are deemed to have the requisite knowledge of tax law, and are therefore considered exempt from the requirements imposed on all other would-be professional tax preparers.
+According to the California Tax Education Council, There are some individuals who are not required to purchase the CTEC tax preparer bond, or to register with CTEC as a professional preparer.
+These people would include certified public accountants (CPAs), enrolled agents (EA’s), some types of trust or banking officials, and attorneys who hold membership in the state bar of California.
+These persons are deemed to have the requisite knowledge of tax law and are therefore considered exempt from the requirements imposed on all other would-be professional tax preparers.

-For this type of bond, a credit check is not generally required, so there is no threshold credit score which qualifies or disqualifies your application.
-You will need to have the name of your surety company and the bond number itself ready to use on your annual CTEC renewal form, so that it can be determined that you are legitimately bonded for business.
+For this type of bond, a credit check is not generally required, so there is no threshold credit score that qualifies or disqualifies your application.
+You will need to have the name of your surety company and the bond number itself ready to use on your annual CTEC renewal form so that it can be determined that you are legitimately bonded for business.